cod1r/tack/README.md

   - on linux, the opengl viewport is not resized to match the window size/resize but on macos, it is

 Current design thoughts:
-    The "editor" is a ui component that has line numbers and an area to display text.
+- The "editor" is a ui component that has line numbers and an area to display text.
 It will be used to display anything that can be displayed with text; eg - file searching, etc
+- Maybe things should be built like a window manager but for text editing?
+- Binary Space Partition?